New Jersey Theft Attorney

 - Ordered payment of restitution

-Shoplifting incidents can arise as a result of a misunderstanding or a simple error, and there can be significant obstacles to the prosecution’s case due to a lack of clear and conclusive evidence.
+Shoplifting incidents can occur from many different events, and often arise as a result of a misunderstanding or a simple error.
+For more information, you can read more about the types of shoplifting in New Jersey here.
+In many cases there can be significant obstacles to the prosecution’s case due to a lack of clear and conclusive evidence.
 A knowledgeable defense lawyer can help to cast doubt upon the prosecution’s version of events, or plea bargain for a lesser charge when appropriate.

 In the state of New Jersey, carjacking is a specific offense that is defined and prosecuted distinctly from other forms of motor vehicle theft.
 Unlike other auto theft cases, carjacking involves the commission or threat of violence in addition to the illegal taking of the vehicle.
 Since carjacking is pursued as a felony in the first degree, a conviction carries a number of daunting immediate and long-term consequences.